uddhavb/BotsUpDesignMilestone/DESIGN.md

 # MILESTONE: DESIGN

 ### Problem Statement:
-   Code written by developers could have bugs like null pointer exceptions, vulnerabilities, duplicated code, complex code and deviations from coding standards etc. These issues could cause major problems when the application is in production.
+   Code written by developers could be riddled with bugs like null pointer exceptions, vulnerabilities, duplicated code, spaghetti code and deviations from coding standards.
+These issues cause headaches when the application is in production and require additional effort to rectify.
 Early and efficient detection of these problems is a growing need of any software development project.

-  In real life, code bases are very large and consists of source code in various languages.
-Analysing these code bases one by one is tedious.
+   In real world software projects, code-bases are very large and consists of source code in various languages.
+Analysing large amount of code for issues manually is tedious and inefficient.
 Also each programming language could require different static analysis tools which could be cumbersome to setup and configure on every developer's environment.
-Managers or lead developers might also want to analyze the developers code as part of the code review process.
-A tool that simplifies these tasks would improve the productivity of the team.
+Managers or lead developers may also want to assess the developer’s code as part of the code review process.
+A tool that simplifies these tasks would improve the productivity of the team and the time saved here could potentially be used to focus on requirement specifications, application design and/or customer interaction.

 ### Bot Description:
-   The proposed solution to the above problem is an interactive bot that takes in source code in various source formats from the user and returns the result of the static analysis performed on it.
-The bot’s backend utilizes APIs exposed by various code analysis web services.
+   The proposed solution to the above problem is an interactive bot that takes in source code in various formats from the user and returns the result of the static code analysis performed on it.

-   The bot has a simple chat interface.
-It takes in a source file or an archive or a link to the source file from a repository, as an input, analyses the file/project and returns the results of the analysis in the file/project in the same chat window.
-The result of the analysis is sent as a link to a page that displays the analysis result for each source file.
+It is tedious for a user to check for code errors(/redundancies) that a compiler cannot detect.
+Static analysis tools used by the bot helps the user in detecting: null-pointer dereferences, memory leaks, logical errors, duplicated code, security vulnerabilities like SQL injections and hard-coded passwords and write error-proof clean code.

+   The bot aims at providing a smooth user-experience by abstracting the computation of the analysis of code to an external server below a familiar user interface and conversational model.
+It does not require any extensive installation by the user and has a simple chat interface which takes in a source file(s) as an input for analysis.
+It can also interface with a code repository such as Git, in order to analyze remote source files.
+The bot then gives the user suggestions as per the best coding practice guidelines.
+The bot’s backend utilizes APIs exposed by various code analysis web services which can be either local or remote services.

-The operation of the bot is based on the following assumptions:
-   * The user has the necessary licenses to the external web services.
-   * The user has performed the necessary configuration steps to connect to these services.
+   The design of the bot is based on a few assumptions.
+The user needs to have the necessary licenses to the external web services.
+Also, the user has performed the necessary configuration steps to connect to these services.

 ### Use Cases:
 ```
-Use Case 1 : A developer wants to verify his code and find potential deviation from coding standards, memory issues, security vulnerabilities
+Use Case: Perform code analysis on a source file
 1 Preconditions
-   The developer must have access to slack
+   The user must have access to slack
 2 Main Flow
-   [S1] User will log on to slack and access the bot chat window
-   [S2] User will provide code to the bot
+   User will log on to Slack and access the bot chat window and request code analysis by submitting a source file to the bot [S1].
+The bot will return the result of the analysis performed on the source file [S2]
+3 Subflows
+   [S1] User uploads a source file in the slack chat window
-   [S3] The bot will return a result of the static analysis performed
+   [S2] The bot returns the result of the analysis back to the user on the chat window
-3 Alternate Flows
+4 Alternative Flows
-   [E1] The language in the input file is not supported by the Bot or its APIs
+   [E1] The language of the code in the input source file is not supported

 ```
 ```
-Use Case 2 : A manager or a technical lead developer wants to review code of other (possibly cross functional) developers in the team.
+Use Case: Perform code analysis on source code from a repository
 1 Preconditions
-   The developer must have access to slack
+   The user must have access to slack
 2 Main Flow
+   The User will log on to Slack and access the bot chat window and request code analysis by submitting a link to the source file in a repository [S1] .The bot will return the result of the analysis performed on the source file [S2]
+3 Subflows
-   [S1] The  developer will submit the link to the code in the git repo
+   [S1] User sends a link to the source file in a repository
-   [S2] The bot will return the result of the static analysis performed on that code
+   [S2] The bot returns the result of the analysis back to the user on the chat window
-3 Alternate Flows
+4 Alternative Flows
-   [E1] The language in the input file is not supported by the Bot or its APIs
+   [E1]The language of the code in the input source file is not supported

 ```
 ```
-Use Case 3 : A recruitment firm needs to evaluate code submitted by several potential candidates
+Use Case: Perform code analysis on multiple files
 1 Preconditions
    The user must have access to the slack platform
 2 Main Flow
-   [S1] The user will submit a zip archive containing several source files, possibly, in several languages
+   The user will access the bot via slack and request code analysis by submitting a zip archive containing several source files, possibly, in several languages, to the bot[S1].
+The bot will return the result of the  analysis performed on each source file [S2]
+3 Subflows
+   [S1] The user sends an archive of source files for analysis
-   [S2] The bot will return the analysis and the suggestions for each source file
+   [S2] The bot returns the result of the analysis back to the user on the chat window
-3 Alternate Flows
+4 Alternative Flows
    [E1] The zip archive is corrupt
    [E2] One or more files in the zip archive contain unsupported languages